tomhoule/homepage/content/blog/009-race-report-potsdam-schloesserlauf-2023.md

 # The race

-Yesterday, I ran my first [half-marathon in Potsdam](https://www.potsdam-schloesserlauf.de/strecke/).
+Yesterday, I ran my first [half marathon in Potsdam](https://www.potsdam-schloesserlauf.de/strecke/).
 It was a sunny day, around 20°C. I have done the distance in long runs before, so I knew I could finish if I didn't go out too fast.
 The A goal was finishing under 2 hours, and